The Financial Cost of Child Abduction

 By: Timothy Weinstein

-Note: When I reviewed the article 3 years after I had first written it, I chose to leave the original text “as-is” and append it with updates.
+Note: When I reviewed the article over 4 years after I had first written it, I chose to leave the original text “as-is” and append it with updates.
 Although the status of the individual cases referenced have changed, I believe that the original story still reflects the truth that most left-behind parents face today.

 Parental abduction of a child, by itself, is a traumatic event for the left-behind parent.
 Brazil alone has over 50 cases of abduction from the United States representing over 70 children, my own two included.
 In addition to the emotional costs the left-behind parent must endure, one must understand the financial costs.